 Know what qualifies as self-employed expenses

 First and foremost, it’s important to understand what counts as a business cost – otherwise known as self-employed expenses.
 According to the IRS definition, those expenses must be “ordinary” and “necessary” to your business.

 For example, domain hosting costs and the price of purchasing a URL for your website’s business count as a business expense.
 However, you can’t deduct the cost of a personal website that has nothing to do with your business.
 If you’re attending a work conference, the ticket and flights could qualify as business expenses.
 But getting a manicure to improve your appearance at the conference doesn’t.

 Let’s say it together: spreadsheet!

-Sure, I’m a millennial, which means I should probably find some tech savvy way to handle all of my finances.
-But truthfully, I like kicking it old school with a spreadsheet to track both my income and expenses.
+Sure, you could probably find some tech-savvy way to handle all of your finances.
+But sometimes it’s helpful to kick it old school with a spreadsheet to track both your income and expenses.

-In my spreadsheets, I have four columns titled item, cost, date and receipt.
-I also make notes in the receipt section about where the receipt is stored, like in an email folder because it was an online transaction or on my desktop.
+In your spreadsheet, try having four columns titled item, cost, date, and receipt.
+You could also make notes in the receipt section about where the receipt is stored, like in an email folder because it was an online transaction or on your desktop.

-This process helps me track my self-employed expenses and streamlines the process for filing quarterly-estimated taxes.
+This process helps track your self-employed expenses and streamlines the process for filing your quarterly-estimated taxes.